Synochess Synochess

 Keep in mind the King Faceoff rule above for the King.

-The Chariot is the strongest piece for the Dynasty.
+The Chariot is the strongest piece of the Dynasty.

 Soldier (S)